matthew-brett/curious-git/curious_journey.rst

 You still have your changes in the working tree.
 You have changed the analysis script and figure, and you have the new ``references.bib`` file.

-You want to break these changes changes up into two seperate commits:
+You want to break these changes up into two separate commits:

-* A commit with the changes to the analysis script and figure, but without the references;
+* a commit with the changes to the analysis script and figure, but without the references;
-* Another commit to add the references.
+* another commit to add the references.

 To do this kind of thing, you are going to use a new directory called ``staging``.
 The ``staging`` directory starts off with the files from the